ywangd/stash/README.md

     * `quicklook.py` - iOS quick look for files of known types
     * `rm.py`
     * `scp.py` - Copy files from/to remote servers.
-    * `scsm.py` - An attempt to build an Index and client for managing StaSh command scripts
     * `sha1sum.py` - Print of check SHA1 checksums
     * `sha256sum.py` - Print of check SHA256 checksums
     * `sort.py`